MicrosoftDocs/dynamics-365-unified-operations-public/articles/human-resources/hr-admin-integration-choose-technology.md

 Most DMF entities are also enabled for access through the Human Resources data service (OData).
 The documentation provided for the [Finance and Operations OData service](https://docs.microsoft.com/dynamics365/unified-operations/dev-itpro/data-entities/odata) applies to Human Resources, except for creating your own OData-exposed entities.

-While Common Data Service and the OData implementation provided by Common Data Service (through the [Dynamics 365 Web API](https://docs.microsoft.com/previous-versions/dynamicscrm-2016/developers-guide/mt593051(v=crm.8))) is preferred over the Human Resources data service, the Human Resources data service currently has more complete entity coverage for the Human Resources data.
+While Dataverse and the OData implementation provided by Dataverse (through the [Dynamics 365 Web API](https://docs.microsoft.com/previous-versions/dynamicscrm-2016/developers-guide/mt593051(v=crm.8))) is preferred over the Human Resources data service, the Human Resources data service currently has more complete entity coverage for the Human Resources data.

 ### Excel Add-in